 Jake Lathrop, director of human resources and facilities for the Michigan State University College of Education, has been named an emerging leader in his field.

-Lathrop was selected to receive the 2018 Midwest Region Emerging CUPA-HR Leader Award by CUPA-HR Midwest.
+Lathrop was one of six selected to receive the 2018 Midwest Region Emerging CUPA-HR Leader Award by CUPA-HR Midwest.
 The College and University Professional Association for Human Resources (CUPA-HR) celebrates professionals for their leadership and initiative shown in higher education human resources.
 As part of this distinction, Lathrop will also join the 2018-19 Emerging CUPA-HR Leader cohort, dedicated to improving the organization and its professional development initiatives.

 “I enjoy being part of CUPA-HR,” said Lathrop, a past-president of the Michigan branch.
 He’s been part of the organization for more than 10 years, and actively volunteering in a leadership capacity for the past three years.
 “Volunteering is the best professional development I can envision.
 I have grown and learned so much, and really value the incredible networking.”